lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 ```

 ### Task 1.4 - Reflection
 Think of the magic tricks you can do with this API.
 Okay, let's agree this API does not involve sleight of hand, but you can certainly play some computerized blackjack with this simple API.
 Go to https://deckofcardsapi.com/ to review the full documentation.
-Think of different things you can do with this API.
 - Can you figure out how to return drawn cards to the deck?

 ## Task 2 - Cisco Webex API